ssamot/ce888/02-Stats.md

 |Reject $H_0$| Type I error (false positive) | Correct Inference             |
 |Fail to reject $H_0$| Correct inference             | Type II error (false negative) |

-## Specificity and Sensitivity
+## Specificity

-*  Specificity refers to the level we set $\alpha$
+* False positive rate refers to the level we set $\alpha$
-	* $\alpha$ is "false positive rate"
+* $1 - \alpha$ is the *specificity* of the test, the proportion of true negatives
 * The higher, the more susceptible the test is to Type I errors
 * Think of this as raising false alarms

+## Sensitivity

-* Sensitivity refers to another parameter, which we haven't set at all for now, called $\beta$
+* False negative rate refers to another parameter, which we haven't set at all for now, called $\beta$
-	* $\beta$ is "false negative rate"
+* $1-\beta$ is the *sensitivity* or power of a test / the ratio of true positives
 * The higher it is, the more we are bound to do Type II errors
 * Think of this as failure to detect a phenomenon
+* It is indirectly influenced by effect size and sample size

 * "Surely you only need one of them!"
 (No!)

 ## Power analysis

-* A question that would naturally rise up is how many samples do we need to collect if we are to perform a study within a certain error
+* A question that would naturally rise up is how many samples do we need to collect, if we are to perform a study within a certain error
 * No easy solution
 * In practice, sample as much as you can
 * See previous studies in the literature